 Why do I have to pay an application fee?

 Did you know that TOAF is a nonprofit and registered Canadian charity?
 Your application fee goes towards the processing and administration of your application, and artist support like application feedback and information sessions, as well as allowing TOAF to continue its work in the Canadian arts sector.
 It is because of the careful administrative work and time that TOAF and our staff and Jurors dedicate to the Call for Artists that our application fees are non-refundable and non-transferrable.

 Do you provide tents or display equipment?

-No. You are responsible for renting our bringing your own white 10’x10’ tent, displays, tables, chairs, etc. If you do not have a tent, participating artists have preferred rates from Higgins Event Rentals to help keep the costs of participating affordable.
+No. You are responsible for renting our bringing your own displays, tables, chairs, etc. and renting a white 10’x10’ tent, For tent rentals, participating TOAF artists have preferred rates from Higgins Event Rentals to help keep the costs of participating affordable.
 Higgins Event Rentals only accept credit card payments.

 Can I build my own booth?